NatashaRy/battleships/README.md

         - When adding counting "X" to the function, since the computers hits become "X" on the `char`, the players ships would not be counted accurately.
     * Resolution - By not refactoring the function and moving the separate logic into the players and computers turn logic, the problem was solved and behaves as expected.

+5. **Check if cell already been guessed**
+    During development testing we realized the error message for guessing the same cell twice did not appear if the user had a hit in the perticular cell.

+    * Issue - User could guess same cell twice without the game warning and the computer continued guessing which led to the user getting fewer guesses than the computer.
+    * Resolution -

 ​
 ***
 ## **Deployment**